• Skip to primary navigation

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Large glass of brown sugar milk tea, with brown sugar down the sides of the glass, mixing in with the mix and boba.
+A glass of brown sugar milk tea with tiger stripes down the side of the glass.

 • Diet: Vegetarian